THE BUILDING BLOCKS OF EVERY PROGRAM.

 We take pride in learning first and service second.
 Students use a framework to listen, assess, evaluate, and act when engaging in any service activity.
 We don’t measure success by the number of ‘service hours’ logged, but rather by the number of critical conversations such an engagement provokes.
 Learning Service Video

-Each program explores questions central to conversations about development.
-Students learn from local activists and use local examples to prompt discussion.
-Students are encouraged to challenge their assumptions and expand their understanding of what it means to be ‘developed.’
-Development Studies Video
+Each program explores questions central to conversations about equity and justice.
+Students learn from activists and use local examples to prompt discussion.
+Students are encouraged to challenge their assumptions and expand their understanding of what it means to live responsibly.
+Social & Environmental Justice Video

 All students conduct an ISP in which they explore an intellectual question, local tradition, or country-specific craft.
 ISPs allow students to tailor the program to meet their specific interests.
 With topics that range from traditional dance to the impacts of mining, ISPs help develop place-based expertise and ethnographic research skills.
 ISPs Video

 In each place we visit, we consider how local spiritual beliefs are used to interpret reality.
 Students explore the belief systems of the host culture while living with homestay families, visiting religious monuments, observing local rituals, and reading relevant texts.
-Comparative Religion Video
+Religious & Spiritual Traditions Video

 Focus of Inquiry (FOI)